daroxs95/django_nwjs/README.md

 ## How to use

+### Setup

+You need to have this apps registered on path, ready to use from `cmd`:

+- 7z
+- iscc (inno_setup bin folder)
+- pyinstaller
+- a python environment capable of running your django project (never has used the scripts from a virtual env, just globally, but this should not be difficult to accomplish).

-You need to tune up some files to adapt to your particular project, like:
+You also need to tune up some files to adapt to your particular project, like:

 - release.iss
 - app.spec
 - app_nwjs/index.html

-Also, you need to have a folder named `django_app` containing your django app(`manage.py`).
-And a folder `nwjs` containing a version of node-webkit.
+Finally, you need to have a folder named `django_app` containing your django app(`manage.py`).
+And a folder `nwjs` containing a version of node-webkit (`nw.exe`).

+### Building

+Run `bundle.bat` or `bundle_7zipped.bat`.

 ## Permissions issues